Maheshoo7/btre_project/README.md

 # Real Estate website
 A website that I made for practising web development skills.
-This website focuses on home real selling and buying.
+This website focuses on home selling and buying.

 ## Technologies Used
 * HTML